foliant-docs/docs/src/config.md

 means "create a subsection in the sidebar with a title **Creating Documentation With Foliant** and nest the `preprequisites.md` chapter inside.
 Then nest another subsection within the first one, called **Preparing Config** and nest four other chapters inside of it".

-Please, refer to each backend's respective docs for details on how they work with chapters.
+Please, refer to each backend’s respective docs for details on how they work with chapters.

 ### `preprocessors`